 - a) National Occupation Classification codes (NOC 2021 or most recent available) at the 5-digit level associated with each position (including the number of positions associated with each NOC code); - b) approximate timelines for each of the positions.
-This would include the number of positions for each 5-digit NOC 2021 code (or most recent available) throughout the Project at specified time intervals (monthly or at least quarterly) which would show levels of employment throughout the Project timeline; - c) an indication of whether the positions are full-time equivalent or if they are the actual number of positions; if they are indeed the actual number of positions, how many are full time versus part-time; - d) an estimate of the number of apprentices (by level and trade/5-digit NOC 2021 code, or most recent available) and journeypersons required; - e) qualifications, certifications and other requirements, including the need for, location and availability of related training opportunities (e.g., post-journeyperson training) associated with key positions; - f) anticipated source of the workforce, including an estimate of local employment (local area, provincial), an estimate of foreign worker or immigrant employment, and any strategies for recruitment, including both domestic and international.
-Clarification on whether the Proponent expects to apply to use one or more of the Newfoundland and Labrador Provincial Nominee Program, Atlantic Immigration Program, federal Temporary Foreign Worker Program or federal International Mobility Program.
-This should also include clarification on which positions would be direct hires, and which would be from companies contracted to carry out Project work;
+This would include the number of positions for each 5-digit NOC 2021 code (or most recent available) throughout the Project at specified time intervals (monthly or at least quarterly) which would show levels of employment throughout the Project timeline; - c) an indication of whether the positions are full-time equivalent or if they are the actual number of positions; if they are indeed the actual number of positions, how many are full time versus part-time; - d) an estimate of the number of apprentices (by level and trade/5-digit NOC 2021 code, or most recent available) and journeypersons required; - e) qualifications, certifications and other requirements, including the need for, location and availability of related training opportunities (e.g., post-journeyperson training) associated with key positions;

-- g) a commitment to provide quarterly summary reports.
-These reports would include information on the number employed by 5-digit NOC 2021 (or most recent available), the number of full-time/part-time employees, the number of apprentices (by level) and journeypersons for each applicable 5-digit NOC code, gender and source of the workforce; and - h) a commitment to develop a Benefits Agreement that meets the approval of the Minister of Industry, Energy and Technology.
-Benefits Agreements must contain a Gender Equity, Diversity, and Inclusion Plan (GEDIP).
-GEDIP's must receive approval from the Minister of Industry, Energy and Technology and the Minister Responsible for Women and Gender Equality before the commencement of the Project's construction phase.
+- f) anticipated source of the workforce, including an estimate of local employment (local area, provincial), an estimate of foreign worker or immigrant employment, and any strategies for recruitment, including both domestic and international.
+Clarification on whether the Proponent expects to apply to use one of more of the Newfoundland and Labrador Provincial Nominee Program, Atlantic Immigration Program, federal Temporary Foreign Worker Program or federal International Mobility Program.
+This should also include clarification on which positions would be direct hires, and which would be from companies contracted to carry out Project work; - g) a commitment to provide quarterly summary reports.
+These reports would include information on the number employed by 5-digit NOC 2021 (or most recent available), the number of full-time/part-time employees, the number of apprentices (by level) and journeypersons for each applicable 5-digit NOC code, gender and source of the workforce; and - h) a commitment to develop a Benefits Agreement, including a Gender Equity, Diversity, and Inclusion Plan (GEDIP) that meets the approval of the Minister of Industry, Energy and Technology.

-7.2.10 Domestic Wood Cutting Consultation Plan
+7.2.9 Domestic Wood Cutting Consultation Plan

-The EIS shall include a Domestic Wood Cutting Consultation Plan with domestic users on the Burin Peninsula to identify and address any concerns with the Project and develop appropriate mitigations, in consultation with the Department of Fisheries, Forestry and Agriculture.
+The EIS shall include a Domestic and Commercial Wood Cutting Consultation Plan with domestic users and commercial operators in the Botwood/Project area to identify and address any concerns with the Project and develop appropriate mitigations, in consultation with the Department of Fisheries, Forestry and Agriculture.

-7.2.10.1 Mineral Resource Industry Engagement Plan
+7.2.10 Mineral Resource Industry Engagement Plan

-The EIS shall include a Mineral Resource Industry Engagement Plan reporting on the results of engagement with industry associations, mineral rights holders and other parties engaged in mineral exploration and mining on the Burin Peninsula to identify and address concerns with the Project and develop appropriate mitigations, in consultation with the Department of Industry, Energy, and Technology.
+The EIS shall include a Mineral Resource Industry Engagement Plan reporting on the results of engagement with industry associations, mineral rights holders and other parties engaged in mineral exploration or mining in the region to identify and address concerns with the Project and develop appropriate mitigations, in consultation with the Department of Industry, Energy, and Technology.

-7.2.10.2 Quarry Resources Consultation Plan
+7.2.11 Quarry Resources Consultation Plan